elieahd/decision-uta-method/README.md

 <br />

-If we want to generate 4 numbers with 2 digits precision that have the sum of 1, you should execute the following command :
+Let's say you want to generate 4 numbers with 2 digits precision that have the sum of 1, you should execute the following command :
 #### on windows
 ```bash
 java -cp objs; com.lamsade.utils.GenerateNumbers 4 1 2